AlternateKeyboard/ASERT/README.md

 I know what you're saying.
 Locations yes, but I think the association of letters with fingers is the far stronger one.

-When I learnt Colemak I found my fingers want their old letters quite often - not the old key locations, their old letters.
+When I learnt Colemak I found my fingers want their old letters quite often - **not the old key locations, their old letters**.
 E.g. my right middle finger wants to type I, even in the qwerty K position.
 My right ring finger wants to type O, in the qwerty L position.
-I found my fingers were associated with the old letters and that was very hard to change,
+I found my fingers were associated with the old **letters** and that was very hard to change,

 The Colemak T, N, and J keys were the easiest to learn, I think because they were the same finger.
 All the letters that changed fingers were hard and slow to learn.